 Pergo’s Laminate Offerings

 Pergo currently offers 4 laminate collections totaling over 100 different colors and designs—all of which are wood-look.
-From most expensive to the least expensive, they are:
+They are:

 Pergo Laminate’s Durability